 Top of the World

-Top of the World Hike is a moderately difficult out and back hike that takes you through the hills of Laguna Beach.
-Beautiful wildflowers line the trail and incredible views of the beach and the city await you at the top.
+The hike is a moderately difficult out-and-back hike that takes you through the hills of Laguna Beach.
+Beautiful wildflowers line the trail, and incredible beach and city views await you at the top.
 The trail does not have shade, so take your hat, sunscreen, and water.

 Laguna Coast Wilderness

 Laguna Coast Wilderness Hike weaves you through the canyons of Laguna Beach and offers extraordinary views of the canyons and sparkling images of the ocean.
-This trail is also popular with mountain bikers, so be aware of bike traffic.
+This trail is popular with mountain bikers, so be aware of bike traffic.

 Eat at one of the Best Restaurants in Laguna Beach

-Dinner at Las Brisas is always a memorable experience.
-It is popular for brunch and lunch as well, but reservations on the patio for sunset dinner will not disappoint.
-They have amazing cocktails and world-class Mexican cuisine.
 If you have a taste for steak and lobster enchiladas, you are in luck!
 Las Brisas is located on top of the bluffs in Laguna Beach, along the walking path in Heisler Park, making an evening stroll before or after dinner very convenient.

 Sweet treats are easy to come by in Laguna Beach.
 You’ll find La Macaron on the Pacific Coast Highway directly across from Main Beach.
 You can find all types of French treats, but most notably, their variety of delicious macarons, hence the name.